skillrepos/ai-3in1/labs.md

 <br><br>

-8. Keep in mind that this is not trying to intelligently answer your prompts at this point.
-This is a simple semantic search to find related chunks.
-In lab 5, we'll add in the LLM to give us better responses.
-In preparation for that lab, make sure that indexing for the PDF is the last one you ran and not the indexing for the Python files.
+8. Keep in mind this is **retrieval only**: it uses an **embedding model** to find similar chunks, but it does **not** use a generative model to compose a natural-language answer.
+In Lab 5, we’ll add a generative step to produce a more user-friendly response grounded in retrieved content.

 <p align="center">
 **[END OF LAB]**